RMNCLDYO/gemini-ai-toolkit/README.md

    </details>

 ## Usage
-The Gemini AI Toolkit can be used in three different modes: `Chat`, `Text`, and `Vision`.
+The Gemini AI Toolkit can be used in four different modes: `Chat`, `Text`, `Vision` and `Audio`.
 Each mode is designed for specific types of interactions with the Gemini models.

 ## Chat Mode
 Chat mode is intended for chatting with an AI model (similar to a chatbot) or building conversational applications.
 It supports multi-turn dialogues with the model.